apify/apify-docs/sources/academy/tutorials/apify_scrapers/getting_started.md

 Puppeteer Scraper or Cheerio Scraper, what you've learned now will always be the same.
 This is great if you ever need to switch scrapers, because there's no need to learn everything from scratch.

-There are differences in the code we use in the `pageFunction` though.
+Differences can be found in the code we use in the `pageFunction`.
 Often subtle, sometimes large.
 In the next part of the tutorial, we'll focus on the individual scrapers' specific implementation details.
-So, it's time to choose sides.
+It's time to choose sides.
 But don't worry, at Apify, no side is the dark side.

 - [Web Scraper tutorial](/academy/apify-scrapers/web-scraper)
 - [Cheerio Scraper tutorial](/academy/apify-scrapers/cheerio-scraper)